infiniteopt/InfiniteOpt.jl/CONTRIBUTING.md

 If you do not have experience with Git, Github, and Julia development, the first steps can be a little daunting.
 However, there are lots of tutorials available online to help you get started.
-Please visit our [Contribution Roadmap](https://pulsipher.github.io/InfiniteOpt.jl/dev/develop/#Contribution-Roadmap-1) to walk you through getting started.
+Please visit our [developer docs](https://pulsipher.github.io/InfiniteOpt.jl/dev/develop/start_guide) to walk you through getting started.

 Once you are familiar with Git, the workflow for contributing code to InfiniteOpt